toutoubest/RMTVGL/README.md

 It is designed for applications such as dynamic gene regulatory network inference, where data are noisy, incomplete, and time-indexed.

 This repository accompanies the methodology introduced in my paper:
+This repository accompanies the paper:
-> *“Robust and Missing-Data-Aware Time-Varying Graphical Lasso(RM-TVGL) for High-Dimensional Dynamic Network Estimation” (2025).*
+> **Lingling Zhang (2025).** *“Robust and Missing-Data-Aware Time-Varying Graphical Lasso (RM-TVGL) for High-Dimensional Dynamic Network Estimation.”*